nvnanil/drone_search_detection/README.md

 ```
 ros2 topic echo /object/pose_inertial
 ```
-*Messsages are published on the topic whenever it detectcs a backpack/handbag in the camera*
+*Messsages are published on the topic whenever the drone detectcs a backpack/handbag in the camera*